dolthub/docs/packages/doltgres/content/reference/sql/server/branch-permissions.md

 Branch permissions are a way of managing how users may interact with branches when running Doltgres as a server (via `doltgres sql-server`).
 The branch permissions model is composed of two system
 tables: `dolt_branch_control` and `dolt_branch_namespace_control`.
 The former table handles branch modification, while the latter table handles branch creation.
-All operations that are not explicitly done as a client connected to a server (such as locally using the CLI) will bypass branch permissions.

 ## System Tables